samgoree/samgoree.github.io/_posts/2026-8-7-On_tasteslop.md

 ---
 layout: post
-title: On "Tasteslop" via Weizenbaum
+title: "On \"Tasteslop\" via Weizenbaum"
-excerpt: Over the past few months, a lot of people in the AI industry have been buzzing about taste.
+excerpt: "Over the past few months, a lot of people in the AI industry have been buzzing about taste.
 Specifically, the argument is over two issues: Can LLMs and LLM-based agents make tasteful decisions?
 Can LLMs be used tastefully?
-I have a few thoughts.
+I have a few thoughts."
 ---

 # On "Tasteslop" via Weizenbaum